jsoref/pdns/pdns/recursordist/docs/settings.rst

 -  Default: PowerDNS Recursor version number

 By default, PowerDNS replies to the 'version.bind' query with its version number.
-Security conscious users may wish to override the reply PowerDNS issues.
+Security-conscious users may wish to override the reply PowerDNS issues.

 .. _setting-webserver: